Ukiah, California: Major products

 Ukiah is known for wine production.
-Some very large production wineries, including Brutocao, Fife, Parducci, Frey, and Bonterra have become established here since the late 20th century.
-Ukiah vintners are known for innovating with organic and sustainable practices.
+Some very large production wineries, including Brutocao, Fife, Parducci, Frey, and Bonterra, have become established here since the late 20th century.

 Ukiah was previously a major producer of pears.
 Alex R. Thomas & Company owned hundreds of acres of Bartlett pear orchards on the east side of the Ukiah Valley.
 For nearly 90 years, many local residents and migrant workers have been employed packing the pears for domestic and foreign consumption.
 On December 1, 2008, the company announced it would be shutting down major operations at the end of the year due to bankruptcy.
 Several acres of orchard have been torn down and replaced with vineyards since the packing shed closed its doors.
 As of 2011, the main facility was slated to reopen as a composting and trash-sorting facility.

-The Ukiah Valley is home to the Ukiah Brewing Company, a certified organic brewpub.
-Ukiah used to be a center of hops cultivation in the 19th century.
-Craft beers are stimulating production again.

-Additionally, Ukiah has become home to four marijuana dispensaries, as a large town within the Emerald Triangle.
-Cannabis is produced and sold from the surrounding areas.